nf-core/eager/docs/usage.md

 #### `--skip_mapping`

-Allows you to skip mapping step and go straight downstream to BAM processing steps.
+Allows you to skip mapping step and go straight downstream to BAM processing steps. **Tip**: Provide a small decoy reference genome, e.g. the human mtDNA genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome if you do not actual need a reference genome for any downstream analyses.

 #### `--skip_preseq`